-Our Health and Safety Responsibilities Ulster Wildlife has both a legal and a moral obligation to provide and maintain working conditions, equipment and procedures which are safe and will not adversely affect the health of our staff and volunteers.
+Our Health and Safety Responsibilities

+Ulster Wildlife has both a legal and a moral obligation to provide and maintain working conditions, equipment and procedures which are safe and will not adversely affect the health of our staff and volunteers.
 We must also provide the information, training and supervision required to achieve this.
-In most cases there will be risks specific to your volunteering role which will be discussed with you individually as part of your induction, when undertaking a task or in a group briefing such as a work party tools talk.
+In most cases there will be requirements specific to your volunteering role which will be discussed with you individually as part of your induction, when undertaking a task or in a group briefing such as a work party tools talk.

-The nature of our work means that we do undertake potentially hazardous work, so we use a risk assessment process for deciding which potential hazards are acceptable and which are not.
+The nature of our work means that we do undertake some potentially hazardous work, so we use a risk assessment process for managing this.
 For all tasks and roles a risk assessment will have been undertaken by the organiser and recorded in a standard format.